On my Paintings

 I have been painting for many years, using oil colour, acrylic, pastel, crayon, collages.
 Another work area are objects and sculptures, mainly painted wooden objects.
 I also love photography and work a lot in this area, too, using digital but also old "historical" analogue cameras, of which I have a sizable collection.

-quite some time it was the traditional way of painting.
+For quite some time it was the traditional way of painting.
 Main areas were: Groups of figures, cities, still life.
-From there I gradually moved more and more towards abstract painting:
+From there I gradually moved more and more

-bulky static vertical figures, nearly filling the picture, square figures in strong colouring, natural forms transformed into geometrical figures.
-Edged heads are recognisable, like masks,
+towards abstract painting: bulky static vertical figures, nearly filling the picture, square figures in strong colouring, natural forms transformed into geometrical figures.
+Edged heads are

 In my paintings I express myself free from any constraints.
 The painting aspects prevail, whereas drawing appears less important.
 I want to create tension through colour, lines and space, to transform rhythmic elements and music into movement or into rather static forms.
 For me painting is not different from music - the purest form of abstract art.
 The style elements of both forms of art correspond in an amazing way: keys and chords (warm and cold colours), consonance and desired dissonance, length and volume of tones, tone lines, legato or staccato, tempi, short sequences of tones (strong rhythmical paintings) - one could keep on looking for such parallels, which appear to be obvious.
 Hence, it is hardly conceivable for me that sometimes even highly intelligent and educated people, when looking at a painting, immediately seek to recognise "what it is supposed to represent?", and become very unhappy and negative if they don't succeed in finding this out - on the other hand, when listening to one of Johann Sebastian Bach's suites for solo violin or to a piano sonata by Wolfgang Amadeus Mozart it would never come to their minds to ask: "What is this supposed to mean?"
 Quite obviously we are all used to listening to abstract works but not to watching abstract works.